 Refunds will be based on the official date of withdrawal.

 SoPA may require a medical clearance before a student can continue studies in a semester that begins after administrative action has been taken on behalf of the student for medical reasons.

 A student may be required to withdraw from any course or from the university, temporarily or permanently, for any of the following reasons: possibility of danger to the health of the student or to that of other students if enrollment is continued; refusal to obey regulations; violation of the Honor Code or other serious misconduct; unsatisfactory class attendance; or work below the required scholastic standards.

 Students who are requesting changes to their academic record outside of the current term’s academic calendar should consult with their academic advisor.

 Credits and Grades

 Undergraduate and graduate units at Tulane University are measured by credits that correspond to the number of hours the class meets per week.

 Most courses meet three hours a week and are valued at three credits.
-SCS, along with the other divisions of Tulane, adopted a plus/minus grading system beginning fall 1981.
+SoPA, along with the other divisions of Tulane, adopted a plus/minus grading system beginning fall 1981.
 Each grade is assigned a number of quality points that are used in the calculation of the grade-point average.
-Grades and quality points used at SCS are as follows:
+Grades and quality points used at SoPA are as follows: